MicrosoftDocs/power-platform/power-virtual-agents/teams/environments-first-run-experience-teams.md

 ms.custom: onboarding, ceX
 ms.collection: virtual-agent
 ---
-# Working with environments in Power Virtual Agents
+# Working with environments in Power Virtual Agents in Teams

 With Power Virtual Agents, you can create bots in different environments and easily switch between them.